Writer/Speaker

 For writers: A shortened version of this program, adding examples of ancestor stories that have been published, what distinguished them from the ordinary, and what made them into best sellers.

 Every heirloom, whether it is something as personal as a hand-made quilt or as utilitarian as a much-used tool, has history.
 Learn how to craft a story around a family artifact before that history is lost and a once treasured object ends up in a garage sale because no one remembers its past.
 Examples of the various methods of crafting such stories will be given along with display of the actual heirlooms.
 Tips on preserving elderly artifacts such as documents and fabric items discussed.
-A power point show accompanies this program if equipment is available.
-Quilt Preservation handout.
+Quilt Preservation and Cleaning Antique Glass handouts.

 Writer’s Tips to Get Started and Stay Focused